EPSRC Centre for Doctoral Training in Neurotechnology

 The EPSRC Centre for Doctoral Training in Neurotechnology for Life and Health (the CDT) was established in 2014 to train a new generation of multidisciplinary researchers at the interface of neuroscience and engineering, to address the challenge of brain-related illnesses.

-Although the CDT is not admitting further students to the 4-year programme, the Department of Bioengineering offers a 1-year MRes programme in Neurotechnology.
+Although the CDT no longer admits students, the Department of Bioengineering offers a 1-year MRes programme in Neurotechnology.

 Caption: The "Mind Games" exhibit at Imperial Festival 2018 challenged visitors to play video games using their bodies' electrical signals